 BIO

 Noah Peters is a partner in the Dallas office of Brewer, Attorneys & Counselors.
-He has extensive experience in high-profile appellate advocacy and complex litigation of all sorts, especially in the fields of Labor & Employment and Civil Rights.
+He has extensive experience in high-profile trial and appellate advocacy, especially in the fields of Labor & Employment and Civil Rights.

 Before joining Brewer, Mr. Peters served as Solicitor of the Federal Labor Relations Authority, a federal agency that administers the labor-management relations program for 2.1 million federal employees worldwide.
 In this senior-level position, Mr. Peters was the agency’s chief legal officer and briefed and/or argued 17 different cases before federal appellate courts, many of them involving novel questions of labor law and/or federal jurisdiction.
 He successfully briefed, argued and won numerous federal appeals, as well as the dismissal of multiple federal district court lawsuits.